Sky Studio Design

 Project Tardis - Studio 21 (2016) “The Glass Box” Flagship

-This is, quite literally, a Glass Box that was originally intended by the architects of the huge Sky Central office building (basically the size of a 33-story tower block lying on its side) as a general-purpose studio space on prominent view whilst in use to all visitors and staff in the building, located directly in middle of the building half way between the main entrances, instead of hidden-away and impenetrable like most studios.
-This was an important move to make for a company that, which whilst its roots were in broadcasting, was rapidly transforming into a huge Telecommunications & IT orgnisation - at that point, broadcasting was approx. 700 out of 30,000+ people (both figures have since then be reduced considerably).
+This is, as the nickname suggests, a studio in a large Glass Box in the middle the huge Sky Central office building The size of a 33-story tower block, but lying on its side.
+This was intended by the architects as a showcase general-purpose studio, located in a prominent position to been seen in-use by all visitors and staff in the building - instead of hidden-away and mysterious like most studios.
+This was an important move to make for a company that, which despite its roots being in broadcasting, was rapidly transforming into a huge Telecommunications & IT organisation At its peak, Broadcasting technicians made-uup a tiny 700 out of 30,000+ people, although sadly both figures have been reduced drastically since then.

-However, during Construction, the various broadcasting areas (Sports, Entertainments, etc.) were consulted, and only Sky News expressed an interest in actually using this studio on a regular basis within office hours.
-This meant that, instead of the space being a manned, multi-purpose, area with (somehow…) lots of set / camera / lighting changes, it was possible to build a static studio set with minimal on-site staffing and fixed technical infrastructure.
+However, during Construction, the various broadcasting areas (Sports, Entertainments, etc.) were consulted and shown the space, but only Sky News expressed an interest in actually using this studio.
+This meant that, instead of the studio being a manned, multi-purpose, area with (somehow…) lots of set / camera / lighting changes, it would now be possible to build a static studio set with a fixed technical infrastructure and minimal on-site staffing.

 This was a concept that Sky News had started moving-towards with their Millbank Studio in 2010-11, which was then taken one step further by having just a Floor Manager (assisted by Make-Up and a Runner at busy times) and everything else being controlled from another building 10 minutes walk away.

-At Millbank, as originally built, between 2x and 4x technical staff covered the studio with the rest of the production process usually being done remotely - although a full-size gallery was built (partially as Disaster Recovery should the main site go catastrophically offline) this was never fully commissioned or utilised.
+At Millbank, as originally built, between 2x and 4x technical staff covered the studio locally, with the rest of the production process usually being done remotely.
+A full-size gallery was built, with the intention of being able to stand-alone as Disaster Recovery, should the main site ever go catastrophically offline - but this never had sufficient resources to stand alone, and with no Generator backup (unlike Osterley) it would have had trouble standing-up to a catastrophic failure at Osterley for any length of time, so the DR plans bypassed Millbank unless it was on-air at the time.

 The core team was a Technical Director - doing everything Technical from routing video feeds to the lighting - paired with all the studio floor work being done by the Floor Manager (mostly ushering guests in and out, including acting as Sound Assistant, i.e. putting microphones on).
 Yes, the clue was there all along in the job titles…